4rund3v/tensorflow_certification/README.md

 # tensorflow_certification
-The code and exercvises completed for the preperation for the tensorflow certification.
+The code and exercises completed for the preparation for the tensorflow certification.

-## Books Reffered
+## Books Referred
 First to understand the fundamentals of the statistics
  - Introduction to Statistical Learning
    - [x] Introduction
-   - [x] Statistical Learningg
+   - [x] Statistical Learning
    - [ ] Linear Regression
    - [ ] Classification
    - [ ] Resampling Methods
-   - [ ] Linear Model Selection and Regularizaition
+   - [ ] Linear Model Selection and Regularization
    - [ ] Moving Beyond Linearity
    - [ ] Tree Based Methods
    - [ ] Support Vector Machines
    - [ ] Unsupervised Learning

-Secod to understand the tensorflow library and its offerings
+Second to understand the tensorflow library and its offerings
  - Hands on machine learning with scikit-Learn and Tensorflow Fundamentals of Machine Learning
    - [x] The Machine Learning Landscape